God’s Law Is Profitable*

 God’s law shows us how we may please our heavenly Father

 There is so much more to say on this matter.
-Perhaps this is just an introduction to give you reason to seek more knowledge, wisdom and understanding concerning God’s law in an age of lawlessness.
+Perhaps this introduction will give you reason to seek more knowledge, wisdom and understanding concerning God’s law in this age of lawlessness.
 I pray that God would richly bless you in this endeavor as you learn more and more about the beauty of the cross, God’s loving restraint of evil in this world for His children, and how you might grow in obedience to your Heavenly Father.